dreamcatcher-tech/network/ideas/Blogs/Modelling Innovation as a Comms Network.md

 In this model, various organizational structures are modelled by their network topologies, and their performance in transmitting from source to target is compared.

-Innovation is modelled as an infinite source of zero cost and of unknown origin, that is transmitted through a newtork of people who are connected together in varying topologies with various transmission properties modelled by groups of components.
+Innovation is modelled as an infinite source of zero cost and of unknown origin, that is transmitted through a network of people who are connected together in varying topologies with various transmission properties modelled by groups of components.
 The only limit on the rate of innovation flowing from the source is the transmission network thru which it flows.

-Incentives are modelled as always in proportion to innovation received.
+Incentives are modelled as proportions to innovation received.
 Incentives are consumed entirely by the transmission network, as the Innovation source requires no fuel in this model.
 At the highest level, the model is:
 ```mermaid
 graph TD
 	A[Innovation] ---> B[Network]